bulbulrizwan/bulbulrizwan.github.io/_pages/about.md

 :book: Geospatial  Knowledge Graphs <br>
 :book: Geospatial  Optimization <br>

 Since 2018, I have been calling the picturesque city of Graz my home, where I reside with my cherished family.
 During my leisure, I love doing sports 🏓 Table Tennis, 🏸 Badminton, and 🎾 Tennis.
 My family and I share a mutual love for travel, indulging in sightseeing, walks, and cycling escapades.
 I proficiently speak English, [Urdu](https://en.wikipedia.org/wiki/Urdu) and [Shina](https://en.wikipedia.org/wiki/Shina_language) languages.
 German!
-Mein Deutsch is derzeit nicht so gut, aber ich lerne gerade Deutsch und hoffe, dass es bald besser wird :smile:
+Mein Deutsch is derzeit nicht so gut, aber ich lerne gerade Deutsch und hoffe, dass es bald besser wird :smile:.
 <!-- I am living in the lovely city of Graz since 2018 with my family.
 In my spare time I love doing sports (:faTableTennisPaddleBall:, :badminton:, :soccer:) and spending time with my family.
 We love traveling, site seeing, walking and cycling together.
 I proficiently speack English, Urdu and Shina languages.
 German!
 Mein Deutsch is derzeit nicht so gut, aber ich lerne gerade Deutsch und hoffe, dass es bald besser wird :smile:. -->

-Please feel free me to [contact me](/al-folio/contact/), if you are interested in research collaboration or supervision opportunities.
+Please feel free me to [contact me](/contact/), if you are interested in research collaboration or supervision opportunities.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.